franko/gsl-shell/doc/user-manual/ode.rst

 .. note::
    The current implementation is limited to systems with a few number of variables.
    Probably you should avoid to use it if you have more than 20 variables.
-   An implementation for ODE systems in array form should be available in the near future.
+   An implementation for ODE systems in array form may be available in the future.

 ODE solver usage example
 ------------------------